Yankees score runs in final 3 innings for 4-1 victory over Dodgers

 Clay Holmes (4-2) pitched one inning to pick up the win, and Wandy Peralta got the last four outs for his fourth save.

-Germán and Miller matched zeroes as the teams combined for only four hits in the first six innings.
+It was a pitchers’ duel for six innings between the Yankees’ Domingo Germán and Dodgers’ Bobby Miller.
+The right-handers matched zeroes as the teams combined for only four hits in the first six innings.

 Dodgers’ rookie Miller allowed only one hit in his six innings, becoming the first Dodgers’ pitcher since at least 1901 to allow one hit or fewer within his first three big league starts.
 The 24-year old right-hander struck out seven and walked two in his third start.